Also known as: ESI, Spinal injection for back pain, Back pain injection, Steroid injection - epidural or Steroid injection - back

 - A mixture of steroid and numbing medicines are injected into the area.
 This medicine decreases swelling and pressure on the larger nerves around your spine and helps relieve pain.

 - Dizziness, headache, or feeling sick to your stomach.
-Most of the time they are mild.
+Most of the time these are mild.

 - Infection in or around your spine (meningitis or abscess)